East Lake High School

-East Lake High School is a public high school serving students from grades 9–12 located in Tarpon Springs, Florida, and is part of the Pinellas County Schools.
+East Lake High School is a public high school serving students from grades 9–12 in Tarpon Springs, Florida, United States, and is part of the Pinellas County Schools.
 It has a 99% graduation rate which ranks it among the most graduating schools in the state of Florida.

-The nine-building complex was inaugurated in 1987 and is located on 13 acres (53,000 m2) of land in northern Pinellas County.
+The nine-building complex was inaugurated in 1987 and is located on 13 acres (53,000 square meters) of land in northern Pinellas County.
 In 2014, the East Lake Middle School Academy of Engineering was constructed on the campus in addition to the high school.

 Academics

-The school is composed of four academies, the Biomedical Sciences Academy, Performing Arts Academy, Academy for Business Careers and the Eagle Works Engineering Academy.
+The school is composed of four academies: the Biomedical Sciences Academy, Performing Arts Academy, Academy for Business Careers and the Eagle Works Engineering Academy.

-The school's curriculum includes courses in English, Mathematics, Science, Social Studies, PDHPE (physical education), Health Education, and Fine Arts/Practical Arts.
-Elective courses include foreign languages (French, Spanish, German, and Chinese), Drama, Chorus, Art, Physical Education, Television Production, and Band classes.
+The school's curriculum includes courses in English, mathematics, science, social studies, PDHPE (physical education), health education, and fine arts/practical arts.
+Elective courses include foreign languages (French, Spanish, German, and Chinese), drama, chorus, art, physical education, television production, and band.
 Other elective courses include Project Lead the Way's Biomedical Sciences and Business Careers.

-Honors and Advanced Placement classes are offered, as well as the opportunity for dual enrollment at nearby St. Petersburg College.
+Honors and Advanced Placement (AP) classes are offered, as well as the opportunity for dual enrollment at nearby St. Petersburg College.
 The school also offers vocational programs and Gold Seal Endorsements for students working towards a Bright Futures professional scholarship.
 The school's AP program saw East Lake students take nearly 1600 AP exams in the spring of 2013, more than any other high school in Pinellas County.